lopes/netbox-scanner/README.md

 ## Installation
-`netbox-scanner` is available as a Python package via [PyPi](https://pypi.org/project/netbox-scanner/), so you can install it using `pip`:

-    $ pip3 install netbox-scanner

-You can also download from GitHub:
+`netbox-scanner` is compatible with Python 3.6+, and can be installed like this:

     $ wget https://github.com/forkd/netbox-scanner/archive/master.zip
     $ unzip netbox-scanner-master.zip -d netbox-scanner